CoderEx24/project-csc427/docs/patterns_used.typ

 For each file type that's targeted, there's a concrete visitor class that implements exporting to that file type.

 == Share Resources using Flyweight Pattern
+Designing user interfaces needs resources like fonts, icons and images.
+The flyweight pattern is used to represent these resources.
+This allows efficient use of memory.
+Assets are represented as an object per asset, and UI elements refer to that instance of the asset in order to render itself.

 == Building a User Interface using Builder Pattern

 == Managing Global User Interface Properties using Singleton Pattern